smartsmiledev/WasmQuay/README.md

 That last exit code is the point: **WasmQuay is designed to gate CI**.
 A component that reaches for a capability its policy forbids fails the build.

+---

+## `0x01` — What this actually is (and is not)

+WasmQuay is a **static analyzer** for the WebAssembly ecosystem.
+It answers one question well: *what can this component do to the outside world, and is that allowed?*

+A WebAssembly module is a sealed box.
+The only way it can touch a filesystem, open a socket, read the clock, or learn the time of day is through the host functions it **imports**.
+WasmQuay decodes those imports straight from the binary, buckets each one into a capability **domain**, and checks the result against a policy you write in plain text.

+> ### ⚠️ Scope & honesty
+> WasmQuay **does not execute, instantiate, or sandbox** WebAssembly.
+It is not
+> a runtime and makes no runtime-enforcement claims.
+When the docs say
+> "enforce", they mean *analyze against a stated policy at inspection time* —
+> the kind of check you run in CI, not an interception layer around a live
+> module.
+Everything it reports is derived from bytes on disk.
+That honesty is a
+> feature: the analysis is deterministic, offline, and auditable.

+What it genuinely does, verified by its own test suite:

+- **Decodes** the WebAssembly core binary format: the `\0asm` header, the section table (ids/offsets/sizes), the import and export sections, and the custom `name` section (module + function names).
+- **Classifies** every host import into `fs · env · clock · network · random ·
+  stdio · unknown`, covering both WASI preview1 function names and preview2 /
+  component-model interface paths.
+- **Evaluates** a component's capability set against an explicit, deny-by-default policy with per-domain allow-lists.
+- **Compares** two components for substitutability (is B a safe drop-in for A?).
+- **Reads** a documented WIT-like interface manifest subset.
+- **Emits** stable, versioned JSON and human text — consumed by a companion **TypeScript explorer** that computes risk scores and reconciles findings.

+---